VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 ## Checking Datetime Type

-The started_at and ended_at shows start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format
+The started_at and ended_at show the start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format

 <img width="453" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/e78e2527-bf06-4644-bd47-946152855da7">

-## Checking whether there are erros which started date  > ended date
+## Checking whether there are errors which started date  > ended date

 There are 8855 rows where started date > ended date.
 We should remove these rows for our final analysis.